Mario Monicelli: Rise to fame

-Comedy Italian style
+Italian-style comedy

-Monicelli made his official debut as a director in 1949 along with Steno, with the film Totò cerca casa, starring the comedy genius Totò.
+Monicelli made his official debut as a director in 1949 along with Steno, with the film Totò cerca casa, starring the acclaimed comedian Totò.
 From the very beginning of his career, Monicelli's cinematic style had a remarkable flow to it.
 The duo produced eight successful movies in four years, including the cult film Cops and Robbers (1951) and Totò a colori (1952).
 From 1953 onwards Monicelli worked alone, without leaving his role as a writer of screenplays.

 Monicelli's career includes some of the masterpieces of Italian cinema.
 In Big Deal on Madonna Street (1958), featuring the ubiquitous comedian Totò in a side role, he discovered the comical talent of Vittorio Gassman and Marcello Mastroianni and probably started the new genre of the modern commedia all'italiana ("Italian-style comedy").
 While better known in the English-speaking world under the title Big Deal on Madonna Street, the actual translation from the Italian is "the usual unknown perpetrators" (closely resembling the famous line from Casablanca: "Round up the usual suspects").
 The film was nominated for the Best Foreign Language Film at the 31st Academy Awards.

 The Great War (1959), released one year later, is generally regarded as one of his most successful works, which rewarded Monicelli with a Golden Lion in the Venice Film Festival, and an Academy Award nomination for the Best Foreign Film.
 The film featured the famous drama actor Vittorio Gassman, the Italian superstar of comedy, Alberto Sordi, and a star of Italian neorealism Silvana Mangano.
-It excelled in the absence of rhetorical accents and for its sharp, tragicomical sense of history while portraying the Italian victory in World War I.
+It stood apart for its absence of rhetorical flourish and its sharp, tragicomic sense of history while portraying the Italian victory in World War I.

 Among the difficulties encountered in the production of the films, those related to censorship were particularly strong.
 The film Toto and Carolina (1955) underwent three revisions, because according to the censors, the mere fact that the policeman was played by Totò was tantamount to pillorying the police.